esheldon/wq/README.md

 in the requirements, otherwise it is the first word in the command line.

-The default job listing will always have a fixed number of columns except for the summary line; white space job names will be replaced by dashes "-" to guarantee this is always true.
+The default job listing will always have a fixed number of columns except for the summary line.
+White space in job names will be replaced by dashes "-" to guarantee this is always true.
 This guarantees you can run the output through programs like awk.